vandan-revanur/Cox_Kalman_SLAM/README.md

 ## Data Description

 The data for the simulation are logs from the Lidar sensor and Odometry readings of the dead reckoning.
 These are found in the directory Logs.
+* Lidar_log.csv
-Lidar_log.csv and Odo_Log.csv.
+* Odo_Log.csv.

 ## Usage